+Carbureted Ford-Standard Engine

-PCM Chevrolet\502 Displacement CID / liter 502/D 2
+Displacement CID / liter 351/5.8

-Bore (inch/mm) 502/8.2
+Bore (inches) 4.000"

-Stroke (inch/mm) 4.47"/113.54
+Stroke (inches) 3.50"

-4.00"/101.60

-Compression Ratio 8.75:1
+Compression Ratio 8.3:1

-Horsepower @ 5,000 RPM 435
+Horsepower @ 5,000 RPM 260

 Battery Recommended Min.
-CCA 500 5
+CCA 350 5

-Fuel Injection (Multi Point) 8 (37#) 1
+Carburetor (Marine Approved) Holley 4V 1

-Spark Plug Number 14mm MR43T (AC) •
+Spark Plug Number 14 mm ASF32M 7

-MAXIMUM (Intermittent) RPM 5,000 8
+MAXIMUM (Intermittent) RPM 4,400

-Continuous Cruise RPM's (Max) 4,000 2
+Continuous Cruise RPM's (Max) 3,600 2

-Idle Speed (in forward gear) 650 - 700 ECM Controlled
+Idle Speed (in forward gear) 650 - 700

-Distributor (Marine Approved) Delco Electronic ECM Controlled 1
+Distributor (Marine Approved) Prestolite Breakerless 1

-Ignition Timing @ 700 RPM 10 degrees BTDC 4 and 11
+Ignition Timing at Idle 10 degrees BTDC 3 and 4

-Spark Plug Gap .045" - 110 11
+Spark Plug Gap .045"

-Firing Order 1-8-4-3-6-5-7-2
+Firing Order 1-3-7-2-6-5-4-8

-Fuel Pump (Low Pressure Feed) 5-6 PSI 1 and 10
+Fuel Pump Operating Pressure 5 - 6 PSI 1

-Fuel Pump (High Pressure Injector) 40-45 PSI 9

 Oil Pan Capacity 4 quarts 6

-- 1. This part is a special "Marine Approved" part and is required by law to insure the safety of the public.
+- This part is a special "Marine Approved" part and is required by law to insure the safety of the public.
 Repair or replacement in a manner inconsistent with its original configuration or replacement with a non-approved part is not only dangerous, but could be in violation of the law. - 2.
-Before you run the engine at 4,000 RPM or above for a long time, make certain the prop on the boat allows the engine to turn around 4,800 RPM at full throttle. - 3.
+Before you run the engine at 4,000 RPM or above for a long time, make certain the prop on the boat allows the engine to turn around 4,800 RPM at full throttle.
 Before setting ignition timing of the Ford GT-40 EFI engine, the spout connector located near the engine oil full must be disconnected.
 This is a plastic clip on the end of a wire.
 Pull the plastic clip out during the timing process.
-Reconnect after setting timing. - 4.
+Reconnect after setting timing. - 3.
 Unleaded fuel of proper octane is recommended.
 Do not use fuels that contain methanol alcohol or more than 10% ethanol alcohol.
-If pinging and/or other preignition or detonation signs are present, a mechanical problem may exist which requires immediate attention by a qualified marine technician. - CCA Ratings are absolute minimums.
+If pinging and/or other pre-ignition or detonation signs are present, a mechanical problem may exist which requires immediate attention by a qualified marine technician. - CCA Ratings are absolute minimums.
 Larger batteries are better suited for longer life and owner satisfaction.